Minimum degrees for powers of paths and cycles: Structure and methods

 Moreover, if $F^V$ is empty then $G$ contains a connected $K_{k+1}$-factor of size at least

 \end{lemma}

 The proof of this lemma proceeds as follows.
 We first describe the greedy-type procedure used to construct a connected $K_{k+1}$-factor.
-Then, we prove that our procedure does indeed obtain a connected $K_{k+1}$-factor of the desired size.
+Then, we prove that our procedure does indeed produce a connected $K_{k+1}$-factor of the desired size.
 This will turn out to be an inductive argument where we will need to justify that we can make `good' choices at each step and the quantities $s_1,s_2,t_1,t_2$ are chosen to ensure success.
-For example, a copy of $K_k$ extending a copy of $K_b$ from $F_b^U$ has at least $k\delta-(k-1)n+(b-1)|U_2|-|A|$ common neighbours which are not in a `bad' set $A$; on the other hand, each copy of $K_b$ from $F_b^U$ may render up to $2b-1$ of these common neighbours unavailable, so $|F_b^U|\leq s_1$ ensures that there is still an available common neighbour.
+For example, a copy of $K_k$ extending a copy of $K_b$ in $F^U$ has at least $k\delta-(k-1)n+(b-1)|U_2|-|A|$ common neighbours not in some `bad' set $A$; on the other hand, each copy of $K_b$ in $F^U$ may render up to $2b-1$ of these common neighbours unavailable, so $|F^U|\leq s_1$ ensures that there is still an available common neighbour.